 It’s okay to use words like “you” in your content and especially on your sales pages and in headlines.
 You want to talk directly to your audience just like I am doing right now when I mention you in this sentence.

-Promise a Valid Solution to Their Pressing Problemshow to create and test different headlines offer solution
+Promise a Valid Solution to Their Pressing Problems

 Your audience, as much as they may love you, only cares about what’s in it for them.
 What problem will you solve with your solution?
 Tell them right in the headline.
 “Use This Method to Sleep Soundly Every Night.”